Access Existing Government Programs and Services Through NJHelps

 Finding help when you need it most isn't always easy.
 There are many state and federal services and programs that were created for the specific purpose of helping people...the trick is in finding the ones that will work for you.
 That can often feel confusing and overwhelming!

 You can always start by dialing 2-1-1 from any phone, day or night, any day of the year to be connected with a person who cares and knows about community resources.
-You can also search our database at the top of this page for local resources on your own.
+You can also search our database at the top of this page for local resources on your own; or text your zip code to 898-211 and we will respond by sending you information about resources in your community.

 NJHelps does not have the final say in whether you are eligible for the programs and services recommended.
 The suggested list is based entirely upon the answers that you have provided.
 Once you have reviewed the list and have decided to apply for benefits, you will still have to contact each program and provide documented household, income, and spending details.